Maycon1993/Devices-docs/surface/surface-enterprise-management-mode.md

 ## Supported devices

-SEMM is only available on devices with Surface UEFI firmware including:
+SEMM is available on devices with Surface UEFI firmware.
+For most in-market devices, compatiblity is limmited to commercial "Surface for Business" SKU, except as stated in the following list:

 - Surface Book (all generations)
 - Surface Go 4 (commercial SKUs only)